department-of-veterans-affairs/vets-website/README.md

 Commits to `production` pushes `buildtype=production` to `www.vets.gov`.

-AWS access is granted to travis via the encrypted envrionment variables `AWS_ACCESS_KEY` and `AWS_SECRET_KEY`.
-The same access key is reused for all pushed because there is no trust boundary between the different deploys in Travis CI and in the source repository.
+AWS access is granted to Jenkins via the encrypted envrionment variables `AWS_ACCESS_KEY` and `AWS_SECRET_KEY`.
+The same access key is reused for all pushed because there is no trust boundary between the different deploys in Jenkins and in the source repository.

-For exact details, look in the deployment stanza of `.travis.yml`.
+For exact details, look in the Deploy stage of `Jenkinsfile`.

 ## Design Rationale and History.